 Review of the initial recognition application will be conducted by the SBRC.
-The review may include a conference with representatives of the applicant specialty board, either in person or via videoconferencing, at the board's own expense, to submit additional information about its application.
-The SBRC determines acceptability of the specialty board's initial recognition application at its next annual meeting unless the chair of the Committee or a majority of Committee members call for an additional meeting.
+The review may include a conference with representatives of the applicant specialty board, either in person or via videoconference, at the board's own expense, to submit additional information about its application.
+The SBRC determines acceptability of the specialty board's initial recognition application at its next annual meeting unless the chair of the Committee or a majority of Committee members calls for an additional meeting.
 Such additional meetings are subject to the approval of the CPME chair and are based upon a demonstration by the proposed board that it has established or has the potential for establishing a viable specialty certification program that, when fully implemented, provides reasonable assurance of meeting the expectations for recognition.

-Following review of a specialty board's initial recognition application, the SBRC will make a recommendation to the CPME to either:
+Following review of a specialty board's initial recognition application, the SBRC will make one of the following recommendations to the CPME:

-- (a) approve the specialty board, with or without a request for additional information (progress report), - (b) deny recognition, or - (c) table the decision and request additional information.
+- a.
+Approve the specialty board, with or without a request for additional information (progress report). - b.
+Deny recognition. - c.
+Table the decision and request additional information.
 The SBRC and the CPME reserve the right to collect supportive data through any reasonable means considered necessary to facilitate a recognition action.

 The CPME will review the specialty board's initial recognition application at its next meeting unless the CPME chair calls for an additional meeting via video or conference call.
-Once the CPME has finalized their decision, the applicant specialty board will be notified of the CPME action within 30 days.
+Once the CPME has finalized its decision, the applicant specialty board will be notified of the CPME action within 30 days.